 How, then, can you encourage your customers to produce and contribute this content?
 Motivating an audience can include tapping into both intrinsic and extrinsic motivation.
 While intrinsic motivation inspires people to perform an action because it is interesting or enjoyable, extrinsic motivation centers around tangible rewards.
 Here are a few tips that can help you both intrinsically and extrinsically motivate your consumers to contribute content.

 According to Maslow’s hierarchy of needs, a feeling of love and belonging is among the basic human needs.
-Many people fulfill such needs through the sense of validation.
+Many people fulfill such needs through a sense of validation.
 While validation is egocentric, it is certainly important for human survival.
 As a marketer, you can provide validation to consumers by encouraging them to represent your product through images or posts.